mollersuite/mollermethod/README.md

 ## trendsetter

 trendsetter is mollermethod's ui, to be exact what you see when you pause.
-See src/components/trendsetter.tsx
+It's what we've been hiding from Shlex for 7 months.
+It is a Roact component.

 ## Bracket